 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the WZCSLDR2.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as ANIWZCS2 launcher for Windows belongs to software ANIWZCS2 Service Launcher (version (9x)) or APC PowerChute Personal Edition or D-Link Wireless N DWA-140 by Alpha Networks (www.alphanetworks.com) or Wireless Service.
+The process known as ANIWZCS2 launcher for Windows belongs to software ANIWZCS2 Service Launcher (version (9x)) or D-Link Wireless N DWA-140 or D-Link RangeBooster N DWA-140 by Wireless Service or Alpha Networks (www.alphanetworks.com).

 Description: WZCSLDR2.exe is not essential for the Windows OS and causes relatively few problems.
 WZCSLDR2.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\—generally C:\Program Files\ANI\ANIWZCS2 Service\.

 WZCSLDR2.exe is not a Windows core file.
-The application starts upon Windows startup (see Registry key: MACHINE\Run, User Shell Folders, Run).
+The application starts upon Windows startup (see Registry key: MACHINE\Run).
 The program is not visible.
-WZCSLDR2.exe is able to hide itself.
-Therefore the technical security rating is 49% dangerous; however you should also read the user reviews.
+WZCSLDR2.exe is able to hide itself and record keyboard and mouse inputs.
+Therefore the technical security rating is 48% dangerous; however you should also read the user reviews.

 Recommended: Identify WZCSLDR2.exe related errors